AmoniH12-3/first-repo/README.md

 ## Key Insights:

 - Top-selling products
+-
 - Monthly revenue trends
+-
 - Top customers by spend
+- A small number of repeat customers generate a significant portion of sales—indicative of strong B2B activity.
+- These customers place multiple, large-value orders, increasing their lifetime value.
+- Focusing on customer retention and personalized deals for top buyers could enhance long-term revenue.
 - Revenue by country
+ The United Kingdom remains the dominant market, but international sales show promise in:
+-Netherlands
+-Germany
+-France
+-EIRE (Ireland)
+- With this information, there's an opportunity to develop targeted marketing campaigns within these areas to maintain a core consumer base.
 - Sales heatmap by day
+Tuesday and Thursday obtained the highest sales volume—possibly aligned with email promotions or restocks.
+Weekends (Saturday & Sunday) see lower sales, likely due to B2B-focused customer base operating during weekdays.
+Understanding the day-of-week patterns can provide better insight into potential campaign launches, as well as restocking, and staff scheduling strategies.

 ## 📂 Files Included:
 - ** 📁 SQL Queries:**